-\item All nodes in all terminal structures in the AI-TSD sets at the beginning and end of each round are unmarked. \end{itemize}

-There are two types of rounds, big rounds and small rounds.
-At the beginning of both types of round a big/small evolution is performed.
-The return value of the big/small evolution determines whether it will be a big or a small round.
+There are two types of rounds, \emph{big rounds} and \emph{small rounds}.
+At the beginning of both types of round a big/small evolution is performed\shortfull{ which }{.
+The return value of the big/small evolution} determines \shortfull{the round type.}{whether it will be a big or a small round.} \begin{fullonly}